redhat-et/microshift-demos/e2e-demo/README.md

 There is a lot of [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.3/html/applications/index) on how to deploy a new application onto clusters managed by Open Cluster Management.

-Follow these steps to deploy an sample application:
+Follow these steps to deploy a sample application:

 - Go to Open Cluster Management's application tab.
 - Click on Create application button.